 Born in Germany, he read for a double-degree in politics (MA Politikwissenschaft) and economics (Diplom-Volkswirt) at Ludwig-Maximilians-University in Munich.
 After moving to the UK, he gained a doctorate in international relations from the University of Oxford (Nuffield College).

 His research focuses on global political economy, global environmental politics, and the role of business in international relations.
 He has published widely in these areas, including the The Handbook of Global Climate and Environment Policy (edited, Wiley-Blackwell 2013) and Business Power and Conflict in International Environmental Politics (Palgrave 2008).
 His research has been supported by grants from the Economic and Social Research Council (ESRC), European Commission, John D. and Catherine T. MacArthur Foundation, Open Society Foundations, Rockefeller Foundation and Stiftung Mercator, among others.
 In 2008-09, he led an international research consortium that produced the first ever comparative study of nanotechnology regulation in Europe and the US.
+In 2015-17, he was the Academic Co-Director of the Dahrendorf Forum, a joint research and public engagement programme between LSE, Hertie School of Governance and Stiftung Mercator.

 He has extensive experience of executive-level teaching, consultancy and advisory work, for private and public sector organisations, including the Department for International Development (UK), Duke Corporate Education, the European Commission, the European Environment Agency, the Federal Ministry of Education and Research (Germany), HEC Paris, Oxford Analytica, TRIUM EMBA and the World Economic Forum.